CHAPTER THIRTEEN – THE UPS AND DOWNS AND UPS OF PIEMONTEJanuary 11, 2019

 Suddenly, fate stepped in, well, actually fate stepped to an adjacent table.

 A cart carrying a small platter of white gold (aka tartufo Bianca di Alba) entered the dining room.
 It was too much for me.
-As Worf stated in Star Trek: “Resistance is futile!”
+As the Borg might say, “Resistance is futile!”
 We had been on a truffle hunt a few days before, yet no one at our table ordered white truffles.

 However, when the cart bearing fragrant white truffles was wheeled to the table next to us, the allure of the truffle was too much.
 I had been seduced and no one could stop me.